Fatih120/undernightinbirth/README.md

 ### Resources

-- Tools for graphics and editing data are bundled in this repo, specifically in the [tools directory](https://github.com/Fatih120/undernightinbirth/tree/master/tools).
+- Tools for graphics and editing data are bundled in this repo, specifically in the [tools directory](tools).
 They will be brought up per-basis, but **you should want to get hanteichan_2.1.666.exe** (ignore the scary name).
 - To edit `.txt` files without potential issues, use an editor that can properly read and save in the Japanese **SHIFT-JIS** format, [such as NotepadNext](https://github.com/dail8859/NotepadNext/releases/tag/v0.6.4).
 - To be able to edit certain files, you should get a hex editor of your choosing, [such as HxD](https://mh-nexus.de/en/downloads.php?product=HxD).
 [ImHex](https://github.com/WerWolv/ImHex) may also suffice, among others depending on your preference.
+- For editing certain graphics, [Paint.NET](https://getpaint.net) is a fine general-use editor for graphics, in our case, DDS files.
+It may also keep indexed colour tables.
+For sprites, the popular [Aseprite](https://github.com/aseprite/aseprite)/[LibreSprite](https://github.com/LibreSprite/LibreSprite) will be useful for editing sprites and their palettes.
+Tools like [GIMP](https://www.gimp.org/), though more complex, may be used.
 - [Audacity v3.0.2 pre-telemetry](https://www.fosshub.com/Audacity-old.html?dwl=audacity-win-3.0.2.exe) for audio editing and getting sample times down.
 - This entire repo!
 - - Since French Bread and ArcSys explicitly placed taboo on modding the former's games, online circles are typically avoidant of this and information is staggered.
 By adding findings and opening up issues and discussions on here, hopefully there can be a more accessible and helpful resource to help newcomers.